mckennapsean/dissertation/content/02-background.md

 ![
   Example VizItCards for use in design workshops.
-  He and Adar incorporated a variety of cards into the classroom to teach and reiterate core visualization concepts [@He2017], such as the importance of identifying domain tasks, finding inspiration, and selecting appropriate abstractions and encodings.
+  He and Adar incorporated the cards in design workshops to teach and reiterate core visualization concepts in the classroom [@He2017], such as the importance of identifying domain tasks, finding inspiration, and selecting appropriate abstractions and encodings.
 These cards and this workshop approach could work in tandem with the design activity framework and worksheets when designing a visualization.